-Upon the successful completion of the End-of-Curacy Review, the DDMD writes a report (to be co-signed by the curate) to the bishop confirming that the curate has fulfilled the curacy training goals and is ready to complete the curacy and move on to his/her next appointment.
+Upon the successful completion of the End-of-Curacy Review, the DDMD writes a report to the bishop confirming that the curate has fulfilled the curacy training goals and is ready to complete the curacy and move on to his/her next appointment.

-The report, in the form of a letter, is sent to the bishop, the curate, the training incumbent, and is placed on the curate's permanent ministry file ("blue file").
+The report, in the form of a letter, is sent to the Diocesan Bishop, the Suffragan Bishop (Chair of the Ministry Team), the Curate, the Training Incumbent, the Diocesan Appointments Secretary, and is placed on the curate's permanent ministry file ("blue file").